Burkitt Lymphoma in Children

 -

-Ultrasound.
 This is also called sonography.
-Sound waves and a computer are used to make
+High-energy sound waves and a computer are used

 -